ryzncodes/chatbot-agent/README.md

 # ZUS AI Assistant

 An end-to-end conversational agent that plans, calls external tools, and retrieves domain knowledge for ZUS Coffee.
-This README summarizes setup, architecture, testing, and deployment guidance required by the Mindhive AI Software Engineer assessment.
-For detailed requirements, see [`prd.md`](prd.md).
+This README covers setup, architecture, testing, and deployment guidance for local development and production rollouts.
+For detailed product requirements, see [`prd.md`](prd.md).

 ## Table of Contents